-Scientists discover potential new target in fight against 'superbug'January 29th, 2013 in Medical research /
+Scientists discover potential new target in fight against 'superbug'January 29, 2013 in Medicine & Health / Medical research

 University of Cambridge researchers have discovered how an antibiotic-resistant superbug exploits oxygen-limited conditions in the lungs of patients with severe respiratory disease to thrive.

 It is hoped the discovery could lead to new ways to target the Pseudomonas aeruginosa bacterium, which is responsible for six per cent of healthcare associated infections in NHS patients and has a widespread resistance to many antibiotics.

 Infection by P. aeruginosa is a major cause of death in patients with Cystic Fibrosis.

 The research, funded by the Biotechnology and Biological Sciences Research Council (BBSRC) and published in Open Biology, shows that an infection pathway in P. aeruginosa is activated when the bug encounters low-oxygen conditions.

 Lead investigator Dr Martin Welch, from the University of Cambridge Department of Biochemistry, said: "This is particularly important because the bug is strongly associated with infections in patients with severe respiratory disease; most famously patients with cystic fibrosis - many of whom eventually succumb to P. aeruginosa infections.

 P. aeruginosa infection the lungs promotes an inflammatory response that destroys lung tissue.

 When the bug encounters low oxygen conditions, a mechanism called the Type III Secretion System (T3SS) is triggered.

 The team identified a metabolic 'switch' regulating T3SS activity, called the glyoxylate shunt, which is activated when oxygen is sparse.